robcarver17/pysystemtrade/README.md

 ### A note on support

 This is an open source project, designed for people who are already comfortable using and writing python code, are capable of installing the dependencies, and who want a head start on implementing a system of their own.
 I do not have the time to provide support.
+Primarily, this is my trading system which you are welcome to use or steal code from, I'm open sourcing it out of the goodness of my heart not so I can become an unpaid technical support helper to hundreds of strangers.
 Of course I am very happy if you get in touch with me on any of the following topics:

 - Confusing error messages
 - Missing or misleading documentation